1. Home

 • Temporal: Station-level information on starting date, ending date, and duration of the event.
 Persistence of conditions for a cold wave are two days.

-• Spatial: Calculate the area affected, by providing the percentage of stations where the threshold was surpassed; locate the coordinates of the impacted stations and the center with the highest/lowest values of the indices; and optional, but recommended if resources are available, to use a geographical information system (GIS) to calculate the area affected by the event, the magnitude, and severity.
+• Spatial: Calculate the area affected, by providing the percentage of stations where the threshold was surpassed; locate the coordinates of the impacted stations and the centre with the highest/lowest values of the indices; and optional, but recommended if resources are available, to use a geographical information system (GIS) to calculate the area affected by the event, the magnitude, and severity.

 Vulnerability

-Human health impacts from cold waves include mortality from ischaemic heart disease and cerebrovascular disease both of which increase in cold weather.
+Human health impacts from cold waves include mortality from ischaemic heart disease and cerebrovascular disease, both of which increase in cold weather.

-Living in a cold bouse can affect health at any age, not just in old age, for a variety of reasons.
+Living in a cold house can affect health at any age, not just in old age, for a variety of reasons.
 Although the extra deaths in elderly people are caused mainly by cardiovascular and respiratory disease, far greater numbers have minor ailments that lead to a huge burden of disease, costs to the health system, and misery.

 Risk reduction measures

-To reduce impacts related to cold waves, countries have used national alerting parameters for cold wave warning or cold weather plans which help prevent major avoidable effects on health (HIP, 2021).
+To reduce impacts related to cold waves, countries have used national alerting parameters for cold wave warning or cold weather plans, which help prevent major avoidable effects on health (HIP, 2021).

 Latest Cold Wave additions in the Knowledge Base